vchlum/hue-lights/README.md

 ![screenshot](https://github.com/vchlum/hue-lights/blob/main/screenshot.png)

 ## Gnome Shell extension
 hue-lights is a Gnome Shell extension for Philips Hue lights controlled by Philips Hue Bridge on local network.
 The extension groups the lights in zones and rooms.
-It is possible to control the state, the brightness, and the color.
+It is possible to control the state, the brightness, and the color or temperature.
 The scenes can be activated for the zones or rooms.
-The color picker is shown after clicking the name of light.
-Multiple bridges should be possible to control.
+Multiple bridges are be possible to control.
 It is also possible to set lights that will blink on notification.

 ## Philips Hue Entertainment areas
 This Extension supports the Entertainment areas.
 Using the original app on the phone, you can create an Entertainment area.
 You can start synchronizing your lights with your screen afterward.
 The sync feature requires a special key generated on the bridge pairing.
 Upgrading from version 8 or earlier requires to remove and connect the Philips Hue bridge.
 Please, keep your bridge up to date.
 The feature also needs the api version 1.22 or newer.
 An example of this feature is in this video: https://youtu.be/4WEKdGSNbPY

+## Philips HDMI sync box support
+This extension allows controlling Philips Hue HDMI sync box on local network.
+You can enable/disable synchronization, change the mode, change the intensity, adjust the brightness, select the entertainment area, and select the HDMI input.

 ## Troubleshooting
  1. If you are experiencing any trouble with the upgrade, try to log out and log in again.